 SDG&E proposes this all-customer solar access program as a pilot to confirm our estimated levels of customer participation and determine the best terms and conditions for expanding the program on a larger scale.
-Accordingly, this Application asks the Commission to approve the following two program elements: (1) green tariff program entitled "SunRate"

-permitting bundled residential customers to purchase solar energy from solar projects located in SDG&E's service territory, and (2) developer/provider program entitled "Share the Sun".
+Accordingly, this Application asks the Commission to approve the following two program elements: (1) "SunRatesm" a green tariff program permitting bundled residential and business customers to purchase solar energy from new local solar projects, and (2) "Share the Sunsm" a solar provider-based community solar program.